cyrozap/asmedia-xhc-re/tools/emulator/README.md

   - Emulate a binary on the host PC, but forward SFR and MMIO accesses to a monitor program running on real hardware
   - Helps with mapping SFR/MMIO accesses
   - Virtual peripherals can be built based on the behavior of their real counterparts
+- Enable rapid iteration in new firmware development

 ## Miscellaneous thoughts